Speakers’ Evening on Friday 27th July

 Our Speakers’ Evenings take place on Friday from 7.30pm to 9pm at St. Raphael’s Chapel.
 It is an intimate space with terrific acoustics, perfect for talks, discussions and Q&A sessions with our hand picked adventurers, writers and endurance athletes.

-Last year’s speaker’s evening:
+This Year’s speaker’s evening:

 Joe Kelly is a performance and fitness coach with the focus on movement and core fitness.
-He and Ceri have worked together on several camps and running initiatives and Joe’s techniques have helped Ceri’s ageing body to get to the start line on several occasions!

 Joe is a master of holistic movement and he borrows from Anatomy in Motion and muscle activation techniques to deliver an always interesting and unique insight in to how we should treat our bodies in rest and play, as adults or children.